 - Genetic counseling and testing

 For more details including questions to ask your doctor, fact sheets, interactive library, and sun safety quiz, please visit the American Cancer Society’s Melanoma Skin Cancer page.
-Also be sure to check out Ohioline for more tips including Sun Exposure: Precautions and Protection and Ultraviolet Light.
+Also be sure to check out Ohioline for more tips including Sun Exposure and Ultraviolet Light.

 |County Educators Teaching Sun Safety|